akc8012/acolannino.io/content/blog/how-I-struggled-to-build-a-nextcloud-server-and-won.md

 I do some more digging, and find what I believe to be the truth (or, as close to any of us mere mortals will ever get to a truth).
 There appears to be a [widely reported problem with the Pi 4](https://www.raspberrypi.org/forums/viewtopic.php?t=247982) where the signals coming out from the HDMI (which are shaped like squares?) are the same frequency(?) as the WiFi.
 So, if your display resolution is pumped up high enough, and that HDMI is cranking out lots of square signals, [the WiFi gets totally borked](https://www.raspberrypi.org/forums/viewtopic.php?p=1514642&sid=b811be4b798c7ab50d7626c691b5cc26#p1514642).
 Neat.

 This is clearly absurd, and I hate it.
 Hardware is bad, and everyone saying "programmers gotta learn hardware too!!!" should get off my lawn.
+At first I started following the internet's advice of simply "lower your screen resolution so your wifi goes fast", but this became tiring on the eyes (especially since you [can't run a blue light filter like redshift on the Pi]).

+Even though I was reluctant to it at first, eventually I started controlling my Pi via an SSH terminal from my other machines.
+Boy oh boy, was this a joyful discovery.
+No longer was I stuck to whatever stupid resolution the wifi demanded, but I could also use my favorite blue light filter to prevent my retinas from burning up.
+Sure, I had no GUI, but learning to do everything through the terminal came easily enough, and once I got there, I felt like some kind of computer wizard.

 ### Conclusion
 All in all, I sure did have a time.
 The admin page still won't stop whining about a "PHP memory limit".
 I don't even know what that means.
 If PHP is running out of memory, I wish it would just ask the OS for more.
 Really I don't mind, I've got plenty.
 For most things I find baffling, I think to myself "hey, they probably had a good reason for doing it this way", but as I read more about the [haphazard history of PHP](https://en.wikipedia.org/wiki/PHP#Early_history), I decided to change my mind. *"I have absolutely no idea how to write a programming language"*, said the writer of the PHP programming language.